 There are some limitations on the configuration:

-There must be exactly one Endpoint with a role set to
+In 3.2 and earlier, there must be exactly one Endpoint with a role set to

-PDB_rootedEndpoint must have a timeout of 60 seconds or less.
+PDB_rootedEndpoint must have a

 Once the configuration is set, the robot waits for individual endpoints to register themselves.
 In the simplest case, a client will set a configuration with one endpoint.